Coeeter/flutter-clicktorun/README.md

 - shimmer to be able to use the shimmer animation when my widgets are loading
 - uuid for unique ids for my data

-## The features implemented into ClickToRun so far are:
+## The features Flutter ClickToRun has to offer are:
 - User authentication using Firebase Authentication
 - Collected details of user and storing in firestore
 - Tracking runs using a foreground service